 And if you don’t have a diagnosis for PTSD yet, it’s usually helpful to submit a statement explaining your symptoms in as much detail as possible.
 This will often trigger VA’s duty to provide you with an examination to determine your diagnosis.

 If VA says you have a different mental-health disorder, like anxiety or depression, that’s actually usually a good thing!
 Remember how we learned that PTSD has more difficult evidence standards than every other kind of claim?
-If VA says your psychiatric condition is actually something other than PTSD, then it’ll be easier for you to prove a connection to service!
+If the VA says your psychiatric condition is actually something other than PTSD, then it’ll be easier for you to prove a connection to service!

 And don’t worry; in almost every case your symptoms will receive the same disability rating whether VA calls them PTSD or something else.
 So in most cases you won’t lose out on any money just because VA doesn’t recognize your condition as PTSD specifically.